AdguardTeam/dnsproxy/README.md

       --fastest-addr     Respond to A or AAAA requests only with the fastest IP address --cache            If specified, DNS cache is enabled --cache-size=      Cache size (in bytes).
 Default: 64k --cache-min-ttl=   Minimum TTL value for DNS entries, in seconds.
 Capped at 3600.
 Artificially extending TTLs should only be done with careful consideration.
       --cache-max-ttl=   Maximum TTL value for DNS entries, in seconds.
   -r, --ratelimit=       Ratelimit (requests per second) (default: 0)
       --refuse-any       If specified, refuse ANY requests
       --edns             Use EDNS Client Subnet extension
       --edns-addr=       Send EDNS Client Address
       --ipv6-disabled    If specified, all AAAA requests will be replied with NoError RCode and empty answer --bogus-nxdomain=  Transform responses that contain at least one of the given IP addresses into NXDOMAIN.
 Can be specified multiple times.
-      --version          Prints the program version
+      --udp-buf-size=    Set the size of the UDP buffer in bytes.
+A value <= 0 will use the system default. (default: 0) --max-go-routines= Set the maximum number of go routines.
+A value <= 0 will not not set a maximum. (default: 0) --version          Prints the program version

 Help Options: